 Experienced lawyers who can help you take charge

 Estate planning is a broad, complex area of law that touches every aspect of your life, from your relationships with family and friends to your finances and your career.
 Attorneys Scott T. Jensen and Shad M. Brown handle a full range of estate planning matters, including:

 Planning ahead will save a great deal of time, money, and most importantly, conflict among your heirs when you near or reach the end of your life.
 A well-prepared estate plan is essential.
 Our attorneys can help you prepare all of the following documents:

 Depending on your circumstances, you may need to establish a trust to manage your resources now or after your passing.
 In either case, our legal team can help.
-Our Mesa estate attorneys know how to find the right solution for your situation, establish the trust you need, and guide it forward.
+Our Mesa, AZ estate attorneys know how to find the right solution for your situation, establish the trust you need, and guide it forward.

 Our attorneys have decades of experience practicing estate law in locations throughout Arizona, including Mesa, Tucson, Scottsdale, Chandler, Peoria, Goodyear, and Show Low.
 Visit our Estate Planning FAQ page for more information, or hear it directly from our attorneys by watching our Estate Planning Videos.

 Secure your future with help from Brown & Jensen